 REUBEN F. RICHARDS, JR., 55, has been a director since May 1995 and Chairman of the Board of Directors and the Company's Executive Chairman since March 2008.
 Mr. Richards joined the Company in October 1995 and served in various executive capacities.
-Mr. Richards previously served as the Company's Chief Executive Officer from December 1996 until March 2008.
-From October 1995 to December 2006, Mr. Richards served as the Company's President.
+Mr. Richards previously served as the Company's President.
 Mr. Richards also served as the Company's interim Chief Financial Officer from August to October 2010.
 From September 1994 to December 1996, Mr. Richards was a Senior Managing Director of Jesup & Lamont Capital Markets, Inc. (an affiliate of a registered broker-dealer).
 From December 1994 to December 1996, he was a member and President of Jesup & Lamont Merchant Partners, L.L.C.
 From 1992 through 1994, Mr. Richards was a principal with Hauser, Richards & Co., a firm engaged in corporate restructuring and management turnarounds.
 From 1986 until 1992, Mr. Richards was a director at Prudential-Bache Capital Funding in its Investment Banking Division.
 Mr. Richards also served on the Board of Directors of the Company's former joint venture, GELcore LLC, from 1998 to 2006.
 Mr. Richards served as a director of WorldWater & Solar Technologies Corporation from November 2006 to January 2009.
 Mr. Richards' broad-based business skills and experience, leadership expertise, and knowledge of complex business and financial matters, in-depth understanding of the Company's business and industry garnered through his tenure as a Director and Chairman of the Board of the Company, as well as his experience as director at other public companies in the industry, were the primary qualifications that have led the Board to conclude that he should serve as a director of our Company.